 The Certified Nursing Assistant Training Program (CNATP) prepares students for employment as entry-level certified nurse assistants (CNA) through a combination of classroom and clinical education.
-The program emphasizes basic nursing assistant skills and related knowledge and can be completed in one semester.
+The CNA course emphasizes basic nursing assistant skills and related knowledge and can be completed in one semester.

 CNA students will learn infection control measures, how to provide safe care for patients and how to observe a patient's wellbeing in order to provide the best comfort and patient care.
 After completion of the six-credit hour course, students are eligible to earn a Certified Nursing Assistant Certificate and be eligible to take the certification competency exam in Illinois to become a CNA and be recognized on the Illinois Health Care Worker Registry.
 The exam is managed and approved by the Illinois Department of Public Health (IDPH).